-Once the wind is converted into electricity by the SG 4.5-145 wind turbine, the energy is delivered to each consumer through the electrical transmission and distribution network.
+Once the wind is converted into electricity by the SG 2.6-114 wind turbine, the energy is delivered to each consumer through the electrical transmission and distribution network.
 This electrical transport stage also entails some environmental impacts that cannot be left out.

-On one hand, we must consider the environmental impacts associated with the construction and dismantling of the infrastructure needed to transport all the electricity generated by the WTGs.
+On one hand, the environmental impacts associated with the construction and dismantling of the infrastructure needed to transport all the electricity generated by the WTGs, must be considered.
 The materials used to build these overhead lines, depend on the voltage level of the electricity being transported in each step, from the power generation until later consumption.